graphql-java/graphql-java-spring/README.md

 The Spring Boot Starter artifact provides a HTTP endpoint on `${graphql.url}` with the default value `"/graphql"` just by being on the classpath.

-The only requirement is to have a Bean of type `graphql.GraphQL` available.
+The only requirement is to have a Bean of type `GraphQLSchema` available.

 Add the following dependency to your `build.gradle` (make sure `mavenCentral()` is among your repos)